 How should I brush my pet’s teeth?

 It is easier to start when they are young, since habits are created more quickly.
 You can start very softly and gently to touch the mouth and gradually add your finger to it.
+Then, it is important to present the toothbrush to your animal before putting it in its mouth.
+You can start by making your pet lick the product off the brush to allow it to get used to the texture of the bristles.
 The last step in the process is to introduce the brush calmly and without constraint.
 Consistency is essential to obtain good results.

 Now, let’s talk about the more technical aspect of brushing its teeth.
 You can brush only the outer side of the teeth, because with all the movements of its tongue, it is rare to see an accumulation of dental plaque on the inner side of the teeth.
 The brush should be at a 45-degree angle from the gingival margin, as shown in the figure below.
 Then, using a back and forth motion, you can gently brush your pet’s teeth.
 The idea is to brush all the teeth well, starting with the canines, then the premolars and molars, and ending with the incisors.
 No need to press hard on the brush.